 Keep in mind that everything should be purchased and set up BEFORE you get the snake.
 This will save you a lot of stress, and does your new pet a big favor, too.

-We also recommend finding an experienced reptile veterinarian in your area.
+I also recommend finding an experienced reptile veterinarian in your area.
 It’s always better to do a little bit of research when nothing’s wrong than to find yourself in a panic when your pet gets sick.
-Start here: ReptiFiles Reptile Vet Directory
+You can find a list of top-rated reptile vets in ReptiFiles’ Vet Directory!

 A “normal” corn snake can typically be purchased for around $25 in the US.
-Morphs tend to be more expensive from that point.
+Morphs (non-wild type colors and patterns) tend to be more expensive from that point.

 When buying a corn snake, it’s always best to purchase from a breeder than from a pet store, as you’re more likely to get a healthy animal from the former.
 Better yet, adopt a corn snake from a rescue or your local classifieds — corn snakes are severely overbred, so buying a “used” reptile can help reduce demand and discourage unnecessary breeding.